ygda-org/programming-guide/sections/section-4.md

 # Character Animations

 Our character is a still image right now, so lets add some dynamic animations to make them feel more alive!
-This animations will respond to their direction and status.
+These animations will respond to their direction and status.

 ---